The Meanest of Times

-The Meanest of Times is the sixth studio album by Dropkick Murphys.
-It was released on September 18, 2007, by their new vanity label, Born & Bred Records, a division of Cooking Vinyl Records.
-Their previous albums were released by Hellcat Records.
-The album was the last to feature guitarist Marc Orrell, who left the band following the tour in support of the album.
+The Meanest of Times is the sixth studio album by American celtic punk band Dropkick Murphys.
+It was released on September 18, 2007, through their vanity label, Born & Bred Records, a division of Cooking Vinyl Records.
+The album was their first to not be released through Hellcat Records and their last to feature guitarist Marc Orrell, who left the band following the tour in support of the album.
 The picture on the album's cover was taken at Saint Brendan School in Dorchester, Massachusetts, close to Quincy, Massachusetts whence the band hails.
 Local kids posed in the picture.